 Mr Deepu Sethi is a Consultant Orthopaedic Surgeon with a specialist interest in sports knee injuries and knee replacement surgery.
 Mr Sethi's interests cover the range of knee surgery including arthroscopic anterior and posterior cruciate ligament reconstruction for the unstable knee.
 He collects data on the outcome of his surgery and registers his patients on the National Ligament Registry, which is dedicated to analysing and improving the outcome of cruciate ligament reconstruction.

-Immediately after the operation your knee will be very swollen.
-Phase one of your rehabilitation will focus on reducing this swelling as quickly as possible – ice and compression are widely used at this stage and this can also help to manage the pain.
+Your knee will be very swollen immediately after the operation.
+Phase one of your rehabilitation will focus on reducing this swelling as quickly as possible with ice and compression, which can also help to manage the pain.

-Once the swelling has gone down sufficiently your physiotherapist will give you some light exercises which work the muscles around the knee2 without having to move your leg.
+Once the swelling has sufficiently gone down your physiotherapist will give you some light exercises, which work the muscles around the knee without you having to move your leg3.

 Two to six weeks after surgery